Caroline reviews the Hyundai i30 Fastback.

 The Hyundai i30 Fastback is an elegantly styled car.
 The roof line is lower than the i30 hatchback, the front grille is lower and it has its own bespoke rear styling.
 This is probably the most successful part of the design, giving the i30 Fastback the appearance of a larger and more luxurious car when viewed from behind.
 17” alloy wheels come as standard as do LED daytime running lights.

-The i30 Fastback’s silhouette is more saloon-like but it still has a hatchback-style boot that lifts to reveal a generous 450 litres of space, though the shallowness of the boot and high load lip may make loading larger items more difficult than in the i30 hatchback.
+The i30 Fastback’s silhouette is more saloon-like but it still has a hatchback-style boot that lifts to reveal a generous 450 litres of space, though the more shallow nature of the boot and load lip may make loading larger items more difficult than in the i30 hatchback.

 Inside the interior space is good by class standards.
 The rear bench will accommodate three while the footwells are of a decent size and even the middle passenger gets a flat space to put their feet.

 The Hyundai i30 Fastback is undoubtedly elegant and classy on the outside but it’s more austere on the inside.
 The dash design is simple and well-laid out, however there is a lot of hard black plastic.
 The interior could do with some more plush materials to finish the cabin.

 Equipment levels are good including four electric windows, cruise control, high beam assist, air con and reversing camera.
 Safety equipment includes autonomous emergency braking, lane keeping assist and driver attention warning.
 Infotainment is provided via an 8” touchscreen with Apple Car Play and Android Auto.